Healey, Kirklees

-Healey is a district of Batley, which is part of the Kirklees district, West Yorkshire, England.
+Healey is an area of Batley, which is part of the Kirklees district, West Yorkshire, England.

 Healey is located between Batley and Heckmondwike.
 The 2001 census counted a population of 3,011.

 Healey contains several council housing estates, one of which was referred to as "Tin Town" and is currently undergoing development with a mix of social housing.

 Jessop's Park is a local green space in Healey.